 b) changing the operator of a service from one external contractor to another

-c) in-sourcing a service by bringing it back in house
+c) in-sourcing a service by bringing it back in-house

-The question of whether TUPE does or does not apply is a very complex one and you should always seek specialist advice on this.
+The question of whether TUPE does or does not apply is a very complex one, and you should always seek specialist advice on this.

 Why do I need to know about TUPE?

 As well as protecting employee's rights, TUPE also has the effect of transferring most liabilities with regards to employees to the new employer.
-TUPE also imposes specific obligations on employers in transfer situations and there are penalties on employers for failure to comply.
+TUPE also imposes specific obligations on employers in transfer situations, and there are penalties on employers for failure to comply.

-In order to protect your business it is therefore important to know when TUPE applies so that you can understand what liabilities you are inheriting and can also ensure that you comply with your obligations under the regulations.
+To protect your business it is therefore important to know when TUPE applies so that you can understand what liabilities you are inheriting and can also ensure that you comply with your obligations under the regulations.